 In an operating Ijarah (Sale), ownership is not transferred to the customer after completion of the Ijarah period rather the asset is sale out on consent of the customer to him/her whereas in the Ijarah muntahia bittamleek (Gift), the asset is transferred in the name of the customer without any payment.

 The main difference between these two contracts lies on these two elements:

-In the conventional lease contract, bank do not share risk with a customer and receive interest payments, however, in the ijarah risk is equally shared between both parties and nor interest payments exist.
+In the conventional lease contract, bank does not share risk with a customer and receives interest payments.
+However, in the Ijarah, risk is equally shared between both parties and nor interest payments exist.